tony-aw/tinycodet/README.md

 most of the time, there may be a couple of situations where importing multiple packages into a single alias might be actually preferable:

-- suppose package `B` is supposed to overwrite a couple of functions from package `A` (for example if package `B` extends or improves the functionality from a function in package `A`).
+- Suppose package `B` is supposed to overwrite a couple of functions from package `A` (for example if package `B` extends or improves the functionality from a function in package `A`).
 In that case you want to import package `A`, and then overwrite it with package `B`.
+- Although one should definitely keep the number of dependencies to a minimal, there will inevitably be packages that really need one or more dependencies.
+And sometimes one needs to directly access the functions from the dependencies also.
+Importing those dependencies under a different alias would in such a case probably be undesirable.
+  Instead, one may want to import the dependencies under the same alias as the primary package.
-- if multiple packages kind of “belong” together, you may not want to give these packages separate aliases.
+- If multiple packages kind of “belong” together, you may not want to give these packages separate aliases.

 One example is the core `fastverse` + `tidyverse` data wrangling combo: